realnickel/shim-review/ISSUE_TEMPLATE.md

 Make sure you have provided the following information:

- - [V] link to your code branch cloned from rhboot/shim-review in the form user/repo@tag
+ - [x] link to your code branch cloned from rhboot/shim-review in the form user/repo@tag
- - [V] completed README.md file with the necessary information
+ - [x] completed README.md file with the necessary information
- - [V] shim.efi to be signed
+ - [x] shim.efi to be signed
- - [V] public portion of your certificate(s) embedded in shim (the file passed to VENDOR_CERT_FILE)
+ - [x] public portion of your certificate(s) embedded in shim (the file passed to VENDOR_CERT_FILE)
- - [V] binaries, for which hashes are added do vendor_db ( if you use vendor_db and have hashes allow-listed )
+ - [x] binaries, for which hashes are added do vendor_db ( if you use vendor_db and have hashes allow-listed )
- - [V] any extra patches to shim via your own git tree or as files
+ - [x] any extra patches to shim via your own git tree or as files
- - [V] any extra patches to grub via your own git tree or as files
+ - [x] any extra patches to grub via your own git tree or as files
- - [V] build logs
+ - [x] build logs

 ###### What organization or people are asking to have this signed: